Sunkio/NFT-Collection/README.md

 npm install --save-dev hardhat npx hardhat
 ```
-Select JavaScript as the language and choose the default options for the rest.
+Select an empty hardhat config.
+JavaScript has been used originally as the language and the default options have been chosen for the rest.
+Copy and paste the text from the [hardhat-config-copy.js](./hardhat-config-copy.js) file into the newly generated hardhat.config.js file after deleting its default content.
 ```bash
 npm install @openzeppelin/contracts
 npm install dotenv